“I feel connected to you through my experience.”

 Blogger.
 Wife.
 Mom.
 And an athlete at heart!

-Pearle is a registered dietitian with l'Ordre professionnel des diététistes du Québec and she has specialized training and experience in the area of sports nutrition.
+Pearle is a registered dietitian with registered dietitians of Quebec (OPDQ) and she has specialized training and experience in the area of sports nutrition.
 She operates a nutrition practice aimed at providing individuals and organizations dietary guidance for a performance edge.
 She loves being her followers' bridge between the scientific world of research and the practical world of actually choosing what to eat.

 Pearle recently published a cookbook for active individuals and families.
-She also co-authored The Nutrition Edge for Hockey Performance, which has guided numerous hockey players to eat for performance.
+She also co-authored Eat This for Performance in Hockey, which has guided numerous hockey players to eat for performance.
 Pearle spent 4 years regularly appearing on Global TV to discuss current nutrition trends and to offer her review of the food landscape.
 As an evolution of her public broadcasting experience she has very recently founded the international brand Eat This for Performance, which broadcasts weekly nutrition topics relevant to active people looking to perform.

 Pearle is highly sought after for private coaching and works by application only.
 She works with people looking for lasting fitness and high performance in all aspect of life.
 She is known for her work with active family units and with parents of teen athletes.
 She has a special place for hockey and soccer and is currently working with hockey players (youth and professional) and hockey teams.
 She has worked with the NHL franchises, players in the Quebec Junior Major League, players in the NCAA, players in the CIS, and National Team calibre players.
 She brings her extensive knowledge of the game of hockey to her hockey playing clientele as a former NCAA hockey player for Cornell University and hockey coach for hockey players aged 3 to 18.